GrigorisLionis/ika-stats-parser/README.md

  9 2015  06    96.828  35.873 93    754,87
 10 2016  06    104.102 39.549 93    740,80

-## how it wors
+## how the script works
    The script is basic and its function is more-or-less trivial.
    The lines of the table are identified and used a a grid for placing text and numbers Fianally the grid is printed row-wise or column wise depending on the orientation
+   This version assumes that all PDF are correct, i.e. contain the sought table.
 ## ToDo
-   * Clean output
+   * Clean output from redundand data and noise
    * Clean Code
+   * comment and document code
+   * implement basic error-handling (i.e. wrong files, etc)
-   * Implement parsing of Different tables
+   * implement parsing of Different tables
+   * parse data schema from the table
+   * handle different string encodings

 ## Disclaimer
    The correctness of the parsed data is not throught tested.
 Use at your own risk.